The Nuddleman Law firm helps businesses create harassment-free workplaces, defends employers wrongfully

-California law specifically prohibits harassing an individual l based on certain specified characteristics or conduct.
-Under federal law, harassment is a form of employment discrimination.
+California law prohibits harassing individuals based on certain specified characteristics or conduct.
 Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, (ADEA), the Americans with Disabilities Act of 1990, (ADA) and the California Fair Employment and Housing Act are just a few of the statutes that prohibit unlawful harassment by employers, supervisors and co-workers.

 Not all “toxic workplaces” are necessarily unlawful.
-The anti-harassment statutes do not create a general civility code.
-Understanding what does, and what does not, constitute unlawful harassment is a cornerstone to effective representation.
+The law does not create a general civility code.
+Understanding what constitutes unlawful harassment is a cornerstone to effective representation.

 Sexual Harassment Prevention Training